Headstones (band)

-Headstones is a Canadian punk-influenced rock band formed in Kingston, Ontario in 1989, but on hiatus from 2003 to 2011.
-Consisting of vocalist Hugh Dillon, guitarist Trent Carr, bassist Tim White, keyboardist Steve Carr and Jesse Labovitz on drums, and a reputation for high energy, 'more rock less super shock' stage presence, and interaction with the audience, they frequently draw capacity crowds at mid-sized venues.
+Headstones are a Canadian punk-influenced rock band that was formed in Kingston, Ontario, in 1989, broke up in 2003, and then reunited in 2011.
+Consisting of vocalist Hugh Dillon, guitarist Trent Carr, bassist Tim White, keyboardist Steve Carr, and Jesse Labovitz on drums, and a reputation for high energy, "more rock less super shock" stage presence, and interaction with the audience, they frequently draw capacity crowds at mid-sized venues.
 Their songwriting tackles many serious and controversial topics.
-Between 1996 and 2016, Headstones were among the top 150-selling Canadian artists in Canada and among the top 35 best-selling Canadian bands in Canada.
+Between 1996 and 2016, Headstones were among the top 150 best-selling Canadian artists in Canada and among the top 35 best-selling Canadian bands in Canada.

 History

-The band signed to MCA Records in 1992 and released their debut album June 1993 Picture of Health. with original drummer Mark Gibson, who left the band after touring in support of the release.
-Dale Harrison was recruited for the follow-up Teeth and Tissue in 1995.
+The band signed to MCA Records in 1992.
+They released their debut album in June 1993, which was entitled Picture of Health, with original drummer Mark Gibson, who left the band after touring in support of the release.
+Dale Harrison was recruited for the follow-up Teeth & Tissue in 1995.
 To promote the album, the band went on a two-month, 44-city tour.
 In 1996, the Headstones received Juno Award nominations for Best Group and Best Rock Album.
-In 1997, the band released their next album, Smile and Wave.
+In 1997, the band released their next album, Smile & Wave.
 Three years later, Nickels for Your Nightmares was released, and both Carr and Harrison became fathers, while Dillon recovered from drug addiction.

 The band released a compilation album, Greatest Fits, in 2001.
 In 2002, the band signed with MapleMusic, and released their next album, The Oracle of Hi-Fi.
 In September 2003, the band announced on their website that they had broken up, citing personal and professional causes.

 Dillon started a new band, the Hugh Dillon Redemption Choir, whose debut album The High Co$t of Low Living was released in June 2005.
-Dillon has found success in acting, appearing in several films, including Hard Core Logo, Dance Me Outside, Trailer Park Boys: The Movie, Assault on Precinct 13 and the TV series Durham County, Degrassi: The Next Generation, Flashpoint and Continuum.
+Dillon has found success in acting, appearing in several films, including Hard Core Logo, Dance Me Outside, Trailer Park Boys: The Movie, Assault on Precinct 13 and the television series, Mayor of Kingstown, Durham County, Degrassi: The Next Generation, Flashpoint and Continuum.
 In addition, their song "Come On" was featured in the videogame Triple Play 2002, and was also the theme for the Canadian version of the sketch comedy show, Comedy Inc.

-White went on to become a music producer and composer for television and film, working at Imprint Music.
+White went on to become a music producer and composer for television and film, and also had a successful career as a voice actor, becoming the voice of such brands Nissan, Purolator, Advil, Toyota, Mr Clean and more.